Call this direct line and speak with Rob immediately: (801) 363-8500

 - Their relationship to you and the other party

 When Is Domestic Violence a Felony and When Is It a Misdemeanor?

-Your experienced domestic violence lawyer in Salt Lake City, UT know that not all domestic violence charges are created equal.
+Your experienced domestic violence lawyer knows that not all domestic violence charges are created equal.
 Some are treated as more minor offenses and some are treated as far more severe criminal offenses.
 It is important to understand the differences in the ways these charges are implemented for a number of reasons.
 First, misdemeanor domestic violence offenses are generally punished less severely than felony domestic violence offenses.
 Second, because one category of offenses is treated more severely within the criminal justice system, that category of offenses generally leads to more long-term consequences “outside” the criminal justice system as well.
-A domestic violence lawyer Salt Lake City, UT relies on from Rasmussen & Miner is here for you.
+A domestic violence lawyer at Rasmussen & Miner is here for you.

 Domestic Violence Charges: The Basics